ankanasadhu/cs6910_assignment3/Readme.md

 * The 'attention_with_sequence_to_sequence' folder contains the GRU model with attention.
 The best hyperparameter configuration for the attention based model was obtained using wandb sweeps.

+* The Readme files and complete description for both the folders can be found inside the folders.

 ## Language Used
-* We have used hindi language for the transliteration.
+* We have used hindi language for the transliteration task.

 ## Wandb Report